-How to remove mould from carpet and stop it coming back
+Want to know how to remove mould from carpets?
+Experts reveal simple solutions to stop it from coming back

 Can you remove mould from carpet?